adityaathalye/clojure-by-example/README.md

 # Clojure By Example

-What could one do with just _little_ bit of Clojure?
+What could one do with just a _little_ bit of Clojure?

 ## Intended usage
   - Support a 1-day guided workshop for programmers new to Clojure (not absolute programming beginners).